MonkeyNumberOne/41monkeys.github.io/index.md

     title: At Your Service
     services:
       - title: Lean Startup / Customer Development
-        text: Find your Minimum Viable Demographic and the right path to solve their problem
+        text: Find your <br>Minimum Viable Demographic and the right path to solve their problem
         icon: fa-gem

       - title: startup advisor, mentor, coach